kiali/openshift-servicemesh-plugin/docs/install-guide.md

 Before you can install the plugin itself, you first must install its operator via OLM.
 Once installed, the operator will help with the installation of the plugin.

+:bulb: You can install the operator in one of two ways - either via the OpenShift Console or via the "oc" CLI.
+Both methods are described below.
+You choose the method you want to use.

 ### Installing Operator via OpenShift Console

 The easiest way to install the operator is through the OpenShift Console UI.
 Log into the console as an Administrator (i.e. a user with kubeadmin privileges) and select `Operators > OperatorHub` from the left-hand menu.
 From there, find the _OpenShift Service Mesh Console_ operator in the list of available operators (look for the Kiali logo; it is published by the Kiali project team).